TNick/pyl2extra/ReadMe.md

 This section gives some hints about the content.
 It will probably get out of sync pretty fast, so please check the content of the package.

+- yaml_parser: some goodies were added to allow extracting values from classes and ranges of values that generate a new value at each instantiation.